MycroftAI/skill-personal/README.md

 who is fostering this open source artificial intelligence.

 ## Examples
-* "How old are you?"
+* "When were you created?"
 * "What are you?"
 * "Where were you born?"
 * "Who made you?"